 - Navigate to Overview.

-- In the Deployment Health section, a widget lists the number of active network tunnels you have.
-A network tunnel is displayed as Active when active traffic is traversing the tunnel and logging is enabled in the default cloud-delivered firewall policy.
+- In the Deployment Health section, a widget lists the number of active network tunnels in your organization.
+When active traffic is traversing the tunnel and logging is enabled in the default cloud-delivered firewall (CDFW) policy, Umbrella displays a network tunnel as Active .

-For Viptela SD-WAN devices, Umbrella supports Layer 7 health checks of the Cloud Delivered Firewall (CDFW) and Secure Web Gateway (SWG) service through the tunnel.
-Viptela SD-WAN devices support automated tunnel failover between the primary and standby tunnel depending on the result of the Layer 7 health check.
+For Cisco Catalyst SD-WAN (formerly known as Viptela) devices, Umbrella supports Layer 7 health checks of the CDFW and Secure Web Gateway (SWG) service through the tunnel.
+Monitoring network tunnels with Layer 7 health checks helps to ensure tunnel high availability and resiliency.
+Cisco Catalyst SD-WAN devices support automated tunnel failover between the primary and standby tunnel depending on the result of the Layer 7 health check.

-The URL for the health check is http://service.sig.umbrella.com and is only accessible through a tunnel.
+http://service.sig.umbrella.com.
+The Umbrella health check service is only accessible through a tunnel.

-For more details, refer to the Cisco SD-WAN Security Configuration Guide.
+For more information, see Cisco SD-WAN Security Configuration Guide.